AngelLuisSanchez/ProyectoFinalCIDAEN/README.md

 It has been used to visualize word clouds.
 To install it, run: `npm install angular-tag-cloud`

 ## Serverless.yaml
 Include plugins and include/exclude files to upload to AWS.
 Next, the docker image is used to install the libraries that are necessary for the process of extracting the images from the newspaper covers.
-These bookstores are:
+These libraries are:
 * requests
 * beautifulsoup4
 * lxml